 A new crest for Juventus FC, a new logo for Mozilla and the effect of Theresa May’s Brexit plans on creatives – the important design news from the last seven days.

-The prime minister has delivered her speech on Brexit – although the tone aimed to be positive, some outcomes for designers still look bleak.
-We look at what her plan means for creative businesses.
+On 1 February, MPs voted in favour of triggering Article 50.
+While Theresa May’s Brexit plan aims to be empowering, outcomes for designers still look bleak.
+We look at what the prime minister’s plan means for creative businesses.